tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 Add the Slack Managed Google Play app to your Intune tenant and create an app configuration policy to enable your organizations’ Android users to access Slack with Intune as an EMM provider.

 ### Add Slack to Intune
 Add Slack as a Managed Google play app in Intune and assign your Slack users.
-Apps are platform-specific, so you need to add a separate Intune app for your Slack users on iOS devices.
+Apps are platform-specific, so you need to add a separate Intune app for your Slack users on iOS/iPadOS devices.
 1. In Intune, select **Apps** > **All apps** > **Add**.
 2. Under App type, select **Store app – Managed Google Play**.
 3. Select **Managed Google Play - Approve**.
 Enter the search term "Slack for EMM" and select the app.